screeps/docs/api/source/StructureLab.md

 ERR_NOT_ENOUGH_RESOURCES | The lab does not have enough energy or minerals.
 ERR_INVALID_TARGET | The targets is not valid creep object.
 ERR_NOT_IN_RANGE | The targets are too far away.
+ERR_RCL_NOT_ENOUGH | Room Controller Level insufficient to use this structure.
 {% endapi_return_codes %}